Skip to content

 4. Upload — The encoded tensor is uploaded directly to secure cloud storage via the upload URL.
 No data passes through the API layer during upload.

-5. Inference — The backend retrieves the tensor and runs it through the rPPG signal processing model on GPU-accelerated compute.
+5. Inference — Our inference engine retrieves the tensor and runs it through the rPPG signal processing model.
 Processing typically takes 60–90 seconds.

-In the default configuration (PERSIST_VITALS=false), vital sign results are returned synchronously in the upload-complete response body.
-No health data is written to any server-side cache or store.
-Session metadata used during the upload orchestration is cleaned up immediately after results are delivered.
+Vital sign results are returned synchronously in the upload-complete response body.
+They are not written to any server-side cache or store.
+Session metadata used during upload orchestration is cleaned up immediately after results are delivered.
+If your application needs to retain results, persist them in your own database when you receive the response.

-When using @circadify/sdk, the entire flow is handled by a single measureVitals() call.
+When using @circadify/web-sdk, the entire flow is handled by a single measureVitals() call.
 The SDK reports progress through five phases:

 const sdk = new CircadifySDK({